Decadal forecast 2017

-- During the five-year period 2017-2021, global average temperature is expected to remain high and is likely to be between 0.42°C and 0.89°C above the long-term (1981-2010) average.
-This compares with an anomaly of +0.46 ± 0.1 °C observed in 2016 (provisional), which makes 2016 one of the warmest two years on record.
-These high global temperatures are consistent with continued high levels of greenhouse gases and big changes that are currently underway in the climate system.
+- During the five-year period 2018-2022, global average temperature is expected to remain high and is very likely to be between 0.96°C and 1.54°C above the pre-industrial average period from 1850-1900.
+This compares with an anomaly of +1.14 ± 0.1 °C observed in 2016, currently the warmest year on record.
+There is a small (~10%) chance of one year temporarily exceeding 1.5°C. These high global temperatures are consistent with continued high levels of greenhouse gases.

-The latest Met Office decadal forecast presented here was started from the observed sea surface temperature pattern shown in Figure 1, along with similar observations of temperature and salinity below the ocean surface, and atmospheric winds, temperatures and surface pressure.
-The temperatures in Figure 1 show a weak La Niña pattern in the tropical Pacific, unusually warm conditions near the Arctic sea ice edge, relatively cool conditions in parts of the Southern and Indian Oceans, and warm conditions over the tropical and subtropical North Atlantic but with some colder temperatures in the mid-latitude North Atlantic.
+The latest Met Office decadal forecast presented here was started from the observed sea surface temperature pattern shown in Figure 1, along with similar observations of temperature and salinity below the ocean surface, and atmospheric winds and temperatures.
+The temperatures in Figure 1 show a moderate La Niña pattern in the tropical Pacific, unusually warm conditions in many other regions, but especially near the Arctic sea ice edge, relatively cool conditions in parts of the Southern and Indian Oceans, and warm conditions over the tropical and subtropical North Atlantic but with some colder temperatures in the mid-latitude North Atlantic.

 Observed sea surface temperature